Skip to main content

 netsh advfirewall show allprofiles state

-Running apps blacklist
+Running apps blocked

 macOS: To see running application run top -o cpu -s 2 -i 5 from Terminal or open Activity Monitor.app and look in the CPU tab.